MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 1. Surface Hub Smart Camera dynamically adjusts the video feed for remote participants.<sup>2</sup> Surface Hub Smart Camera is available for purchase separately and included in the box with the following models: Surface Hub 3 50", Surface Hub 3" 85", and Surface Hub 2S 85".

-2. Automatic framing is available when running Windows 10 Team edi�on or Windows 10/11 Pro/Enterprise.
+2. Automatic framing is available when running Windows 10 Team edition or Windows 10/11 Pro/Enterprise.